ahmedghamad/ahmedghamad/README.md

 ### Ahmed Hamad here.👋

-Aspiring software engineer - I am currently using Python, Django, HTML, CSS, Bootstrap and SQL.
+software engineer - I am currently using JavaScript, Node.js, Express.js, C, Python, Django, HTML, CSS, Bootstrap and SQL.

 I have a bachelor's degree in marketing and international business, a hard working professional  that has worked in various industries for over 10 years before finding my passion for logical thinking and problem solving.